 The Canon EOS 70D appeared with a progression from 3MP to 18MP and ISO 1600 to ISO 12800.
 It’s a mid-range camera for enthusiastic photographers and one of the best DSLR cameras for beginners.
 Coupled with an autofocus sensor, this camera has a superb touchscreen plus inbuilt Wi-Fi.

-This camera gives the best live view for any entry level DSLR camera.
-You get 1040k dot 3 inch ClearView II LCD with 3:2 aspect ratio.
-It has a built-in flash which doubles as an off-camera remote flash controller.
-Nothing beats its ‘Creative Filter’ image processing with previewed live view.
+This camera gives the best live view for an entry-level DSLR camera.
+You get 1040k dot 3 inch ClearView II LCD with a 3:2 aspect ratio.
+It has a built-in flash that doubles as an off-camera remote flash controller.
+Nothing beats its ‘Creative Filter’ image processing with the previewed live view.

-The Nikon D5300 offer a 24MP sensor, a rear LCD and it’s much lighter and smaller than the Nikon D5200.
+The Nikon D5300 offers a 24MP sensor, a rear LCD and it’s much lighter and smaller than the Nikon D5200.
 With a beefed-up video mode, this camera is capable of producing 1080/60p HD videos.
-This Nikon entry level DSLR camera for beginners is a great equipment for photographers and videographers alike.
+This Nikon entry-level DSLR camera for beginners is great equipment for photographers and videographers alike.

-The D5300 is an interactive updated model with features like a widened 3.2 inch articulated 1.04 million-dot LCD screen.
-It comes with inbuilt GPS and Wi-Fi, a first for Nikon best entry level DSLR for beginners.
-With more battery life, you can take 600 shots compared to 500 offered by the D 5200.
+The Nikon D5300 is an interactive updated model with features like a widened 3.2 inch articulated 1.04 million-dot LCD screen.
+It comes with inbuilt GPS and Wi-Fi, a first for Nikon’s best entry-level DSLR for beginners.
+With more battery life, you can take 600 shots compared to 500 offered by the Nikon D5200.
 This is a stronger camera with 5fps continuous shooting, a built-in stereo mic, and EXPEED 4 processing.
-On the low side, this camera comes lacking the twin-dial interface and professional AF grade system which is available on the lower D5100.
+On the low side, this camera comes lacking the twin-dial interface and professional AF grade system which is available on the lower Nikon D5100.
 It also lacks an anti-aliasing filter and a touch screen but makes up with a higher resolution for better picture quality.

-The D5300 comes fully loaded with ISO 100-12.800 standard expanded up to 25,600 and with a 2016-pixel RGB metering sensor.
-With a 1.04M dot 3.2 inch vari-angle monitor and 9 cross type sensor, this is a great choice as an entry level DSLR camera for photographers.
+The Nikon D5300 comes fully loaded with ISO 100-12.800 standard expanded up to 25,600 and with a 2016-pixel RGB metering sensor.
+With a 1.04M dot 3.2 inch vari-angle monitor and 9 cross-type sensors, this is a great choice as an entry-level DSLR camera for photographers.

 The Nikon D5200 is an entry-level DSLR camera with amazing specs.
 It comes with 5fps continuous shooting speed and full HD video capability.
 This camera has a 60i capture rate with a built-in mic included.